Welcome to the 2020 London South CTT Club events Programme.

 Levies MUST be sent with the Club Levy Form to the District Treasurer all together at the end of your club events season, and by 31 October, please.
 This can be done either by post (cheques made payable to ‘Cycling Time Trials’), or online – please e-mail the District Treasurer for full details if you wish to submit your form and pay online.

-Applications for events should be directed to the Club Events Secretary before, or at the AGM 1 October 2017.
+Applications for next years events should be directed to the Club Events Secretary before, or at the AGM November 2020.
 Any alterations or additions MUST be approved by the District, and MUST be sent to the Club Events Secretary AT LEAST 8 weeks prior to the event.
 Anything later than this may not be approved.
 Don’t forget to also send copies of the police forms.

 Please note that it is ESSENTIAL that you start your club event at the stated time, and adhere to the MAXIMUM number of riders applied for, as any deviation can cause problems if another club is preceding/following you/using the same section of road, or where traffic conditions and/or lighting up times dictate, and could invalidate police permissions.

 Please pass on any information that may impact future events on the course you are using to the London South District, so that other riders/events/marshals can benefit from your experience and, if appropriate, update the course risk assessment.
 This will help us all reflect a more professional image of the organisation.

 It is important to take note of the published ‘sunset’ times when applying for your club events, and assess the riders times to not only complete the course safely, (assume 20mph average) BUT also take into consideration return to ‘HQ’.

 1/2 Minute Intervals